Jake-Jensen/SapphiresKernelHelper/README.md

 Expert: Configure the compilation exactly how you want it.
 Specify job threads, ignore error, etc.

+Distribution: Build kernel into an installable .deb file, as well as specify the custom name, and other variables.

 # Notes
 Expert mode is currently disabled until it's functionality is added.
+Distribution naming is currently disabled until it's functionality is added.